christroutner/wormhole-docker/README.md

 3. Clone this repository:

-`git clone https://github.com/christroutner/insight-docker && cd insight-docker`
+`git clone https://github.com/christroutner/wormhole-docker && cd wormhole-docker`

 * Create a `blockchain-data` directory in your home directory: